 WHAT INGREDIENTS ARE IN TABOULI?

-BULGUR WHEAT: The bulghur wheat is the grain that is used in tabbouleh.
+BULGUR WHEAT: The bulghur wheat is the grain that is used in traditional tabbouleh.

 You can use other grains in its place but it won’t be the traditional salad you would eat in Lebanese.
 I have made this salad using cauliflower rice in a Cauliflower Tabbouleh to mix things up which is nice too.

+It is another important ingredient in this recipe.
 If you grow parsley that will work perfectly.
-I like to use curly but you could do Italian parsley as well.
+I like to use curly parsley but you could do Italian parsley as well.

 GREEN ONION: The green onion adds a nice flavor to the tabbouleh.
 You can leave it out but I wouldn’t!